makersacademy/rps-challenge/README.md

 ### Tasks

 #### 1: Player should be able to enter their name and click submit

+#### 2: Player name should be displayed in play.erb file

+#### 3: Player should be able to pick rock, paper, or scissors

+#### 4: Once the player picks their weapon, a game should start between the computer

 ## Bonus level 1: Multiplayer